cocogitto/cocogitto/docs/website/config/README.md

 - Type: `Bool`
 - Optional: `true`
 - Default value: `false`
-- Description: commits of this type will bump the minor version of a tag.
+- Description: Commits of this type will bump the minor version of a tag.
 - Example:
   ```toml
   [commit_types]